Personal protective equipment: History

 Early PPE such as body armor, boots and gloves focused on protecting the wearer's body from physical injury.
 The plague doctors of sixteenth-century Europe also wore protective uniforms consisting of a full-length gown, helmet, glass eye coverings, gloves and boots (see Plague doctor costume) to prevent contagion when dealing with plague victims.
 These were made of thick material which was then covered in wax to make it water-resistant.
 A mask with a beak-like structure was filled with pleasant-smelling flowers, herbs and spices to prevent the spread of miasma, the prescientific belief of bad smells which spread disease through the air.
-In more recent years, scientific personal protective equipment is generally believed to have begun with the cloth facemasks promoted by Wu Lien-teh in the 1910–11 Manchurian pneumonic plague outbreak, although many Western medics doubted the efficacy of facemasks in preventing the spread of disease.
+In more recent years, scientific personal protective equipment is generally believed to have begun with the cloth facemasks promoted by Wu Lien-teh in the 1910–11 Manchurian pneumonic plague outbreak, although some doctors and scientists of the time doubted the efficacy of facemasks in preventing the spread of that disease since they didn't believe it was transmitted through the air.

 Types

-Personal protective equipment can be categorized by the area of the body protected, by the types of hazard, and by the type of garment or accessory.
+Personal protective equipment can be categorized by the area of the body protected, by the type of hazard, and by the type of garment or accessory.
 A single item – for example, boots – may provide multiple forms of protection: a steel toe cap and steel insoles for protection of the feet from crushing or puncture injuries, impervious rubber and lining for protection from water and chemicals, high reflectivity and heat resistance for protection from radiant heat, and high electrical resistivity for protection from electric shock.
 The protective attributes of each piece of equipment must be compared with the hazards expected to be found in the workplace.
 More breathable types of personal protective equipment may not lead to more contamination but do result in greater user satisfaction.